Ford plans to add 6,200 jobs in Ohio, Michigan and Missouri

 In Michigan, Ford Motor Co. plans to add 2,000 jobs at three assembly plants, and another 1,200 at other facilities.

-A factory in the Detroit suburb of Wayne that now builds the Ranger small pickup will see investment and jobs to make a new Ranger.
-A plant in Flat Rock south of Detroit will build a new version of the Mustang muscle car that it now builds.
-And Ford’s Rouge Electric Vehicle Center in Dearborn also will see investment and jobs so it can build more F-150 Lightning electric pickups to meet unexpectedly high demand.
-The company also will add 600 jobs at a new parts packaging facility to be built in Monroe, Michigan, and another 600 at several component plants in the state.
+A factory in the Detroit suburb of Wayne that now builds the Ranger midsize pickup will see investment and jobs to make a new Ranger.
+A plant in Flat Rock south of Detroit will make a new version of the Mustang muscle car.
+And Ford’s Electric Vehicle Center in Dearborn also will see investment and jobs so it can build more F-150 Lightning electric pickups to meet unexpectedly high demand.
+The company also will add 600 jobs at a new parts packaging facility in Monroe, Michigan, and another 600 at several Michigan component plants.

 It’s part of Ford’s plan to be able to make 2 million electric vehicles per year globally by 2026.